junwatu/news-analysis-chatgpt-nodejs-griddb/README.md

-# Analyzing News with the Help of OpenAI and GridDB
+# Analyzing News with the Help of Node.js, OpenAI, and GridDB

 ![system-arch](/assets/images/system-arch.svg)